harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/argocd/byo-argo-to-harness.md

 ---
-title: Map Argo projects to Harness projects for Bring Your Own Argo CD
+title: Bring Your Own Argo CD (BYOA) into Harness GitOps
-description: This topic describes how to map existing Argo CD projects to Harness projects for Bring Your Own Argo CD (BYOA).
+description: This topic describes how to manage a Bring Your Own Argo CD (BYOA) setup in Harness.
 sidebar_position: 1
 helpdocs_topic_id: gzw782fcqz
 helpdocs_category_id: 013h04sxex
 helpdocs_is_private: false
 helpdocs_is_published: true
 redirect_from:
-  - /docs/continuous-delivery/gitops/multiple-argo-to-single-harness
+  - /docs/continuous-delivery/gitops/byo-argo-to-harness
 ---

 This topic describes how to map existing Argo CD projects to Harness projects for Bring Your Own Argo CD (BYOA).

-:::info Recap: Bring Your Own Argo CD (BYOA)

 You can import an existing Argo CD Agent and it's entities directly into Harness GitOps.
 We call this Bring Your Own Argo CD (BYOA).